ShadowApex/godot-go/README.md

 # Build
 When you're ready to build your code as a dynamic library that can be imported into Godot, use the following command:
-`go build -buildmode=c-shared -o libgodot.so godot.go`
+`go build -v -buildmode=c-shared -o libgodot.so example.go && cp libgodot.so ~/Projects/godot-projects/go-gdnative/ && godot`

 ## How do I use native scripts from the editor?